 The Faculty Writing Fellows is a faculty learning community in which teachers from different disciplines work together on innovative approaches to writing instruction, critical thinking and active learning.
 Consulting and discussing current research in these areas, the Fellows collaborate on refining assignment design, clarifying learning objectives, developing effective evaluation tools and feedback techniques – and more.
 The Fellows use John Bean’s Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking and Active Learning in the Classroom as a primary resource for discussion and activities.

-Course release for Writing Fellows occurs in the Fall semester of each academic year, when the Fellows read, write online and meet bi-weekly.
-In the Winter term, as Fellows return to their usual course load, they remain involved via individual consultations and a mid-term group meeting, culminating in a presentation of their portfolios at the end of the Winter session.
+Course release for Writing Fellows occurs in the Winter semester of each academic year, when the Fellows read, write online and meet bi-weekly.
+In the Fall term, as Fellows return to their usual course load, they remain involved via individual check-ins and monthly brief group meetings.
+The Fellowship culminates in the fellows leading WID’s Big Winter Workshop, which happens in January before classes start up again.
 The year-long experience permits a full cycle of learning, implementation, and evaluation.

 What have past participants said about their Writing Fellows experiences?

 - “There is a huge shift for me since I participated in WID.
 It feels like I cleaned off many windows in my house of teaching and a lot more sunlight is streaming in.
 The axis of John Bean’s book, Engaging Ideas, and especially his suggestions on defining audience, purpose and genre for assignments, cemented something for me: real writing for real reasons is a natural motivator for students.”